Investment Property Tax Information

 Each week we talk to newsletter recipients about 1031 exchanges including, in most cases, estimating their capital gains taxes were they to sell without conducting an exchange.
 Many owners overestimate the taxes that would be due were they to sell without conducting a 1031 exchange.
 Often, they subsequently decide it makes more sense for them not to conduct an exchange and pay the taxes.

-If your interested in such a conversation, call us.
+If you’re interested in such a conversation, call us.
 The following items should make the conversation more meaningful: (1) Visit our 1031 Exchange page as it should answer many existing questions and often triggers some new ones.
 (2) Note the figure on line 18 (Depreciation Expense) of the Schedule E (Supplemental Income and Loss) to your last 1040 federal tax return.
 We can estimate your taxes more accurately if you provide the depreciation information.

 Three of the more common discussion topics are: